Getting To Know God

 Study the past if you would define the future.

-But our minds are not entirely time-bound.
+It is an interesting fact that our minds are not entirely bound by time.
 Anyone who has had a premonition or dream of the future will attest to this.
-In fact, a YouGov survey of 2,300 participants in 2015 found that 30 percent of women and 19 percent of men had dreams that anticipated or predicted a future event.1 This is one more example of the spiritual nature of human beings.
+In 2015, a YouGov survey of 2,300 participants found that 30 percent of women and 19 percent of men had dreams that anticipated or predicted a future event.
+This is one more example of the timeless, spiritual nature of human beings.